afeather123/immutate.js/README.md

 Whenever you set or delete a value or perform an array operation, immutate goes through and changes every object reference as it indexes through to change the value, without modifying the original object.
-In other words
+In other words:

 ```javascript
 let state = {